rightthumb/rightthumb-widgets-v0/README.md

 - How to scrape text from a webpage, copy the selector, tap 'shift shift w txt' (for me button 10 on my mouse then I say 'scrape text').
 - How to find all emails, urls, mailing addresses, windows paths, linux paths in copied text 'ctrl win h', then paste the results.
 - Thousands of features

+## Anecdote
+When covid began, I create an app called harResearch to identify how websites communicate with the server.
+I then bypass their website and create programs that talk to the servers directly.

 ## Installation
 ~~~